microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 ```
 *[azure-repos-build-release.yml](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial/blob/master/Lesson-2/Part-1/azure-repos-build-release.yml)*

-After the changes we've made, if you attempt to run your Build & Release pipeline manually, you shouldn't notice any change in behavior.
+After the changes we've made, if you attempt to run your Build & Release pipeline, you shouldn't notice any change in behavior.

 ## Include PowerApps Checker in a Pipeline

 At the time of writing, the D365 CE product group has just released the [PowerApps checker PowerShell Module](https://community.dynamics.com/365/b/365teamblog/archive/2019/06/26/automatically-validate-your-solutions-using-the-powerapps-checker-powershell-module).
 It's currently in preview, and an official DevOps task for invoking it will be available in the near future.
 However, since it's possible to call it non-interactively, we don't have to wait!
 Let's add it to our environment and provide a report on our built solution.

-For the purposes of this stage, we will be using the [Get-PowerAppsCheckerRulesets](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/get-powerappscheckerrulesets?view=pa-ps-latest) and [Invoke-PowerAppsChecker](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/invoke-powerappschecker?view=pa-ps-latest) cmdlets.
-In order to call these, we're going to need a few new variables in our pipeline.
+For the purposes of this stage, we will be using the  [Invoke-PowerAppsChecker](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/invoke-powerappschecker?view=pa-ps-latest) cmdlet.
+In order to call this, we're going to need a few new variables in our pipeline.
 At a minimum, we will need the following:
 - Geography (or ApiUrl)
 - Azure Tenant Id
 - Client Application Id
 - Client Application Secret
+- Ruleset Id

 ### Create an Application Registration for PowerApps Checker

+In order to add the Client Application Id / Secret, we will need to create an App Registration in Azure Active Directory.
+The [documentation on PowerApps Checker](https://docs.microsoft.com/en-us/powershell/powerapps/overview?view=pa-ps-latest#powerapps-checker-authentication-and-authorization) includes a [script to do this for you](https://docs.microsoft.com/en-us/powershell/powerapps/overview?view=pa-ps-latest#sample-script-to-create-an-aad-application).
+If you'd rather do this manually from the portal, you can follow [the instructions in the "How to"](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal), using the configurations provided below.
+If you choose to use the script, you can skip to [generating a client secret](#generate-a-secret-for-an-app-registration).

-In order to add the last two from that list, we will neet to [create an Application Regsitration in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
-Per the [documentation on PowerApps Checker](https://docs.microsoft.com/en-us/powershell/powerapps/overview?view=pa-ps-latest#powerapps-checker-authentication-and-authorization), provide the following options when creating your App Registration:
+Per the documentation on PowerApps Checker, provide the following options when creating your App Registration:
 - Redirect URI
   - Type: *Public client (mobile & desktop)*
   - Redirect URI: *urn:ietf:wg:oauth:2.0:oob*